-To add photos to an existing stack, first click on the stack you want to add them to, then Command-click (PC: Ctrl-click) on the other photo(s) you want to add.
+To add photos to an existing stack, first click on the stack you want to add them to, then Command-click (PC: Ctrl-click) on the other photo(s) you want to add to that stack.
 Now press Command-G (PC: Ctrl-G), and those photo(s) are added to the stack.